kevgo/run-that-app/README.md

 _Run-that-app_ executes native CLI applications on Linux, Windows, macOS, and BSD without the need to install them first.
 Installation across all possible operating systems is a complex and nuanced problem without a good solution.
 Run-that-app bypasses this problem.
+You don't really want to install applications, what you really want is running them.
+By integrating installation and execution, run-that-app can drastically simplify many technical aspects.

 Run-that-app is minimalistic and completely non-invasive.
 It ships as a single stand-alone binary.
-Run-that-app uses no magic, no configuration changes, no environment variables, no application shims or stubs, no shell integrations, no dependencies, no plugins, no need to package applications to install in a special way, no application repository, no Docker, no system daemons, no sudo, no emulation, no WASM, no bloat.
+Run-that-app uses no magic, no configuration changes, no environment variables, no application shims or stubs, no shell integrations, no dependencies, no plugins, no need to package applications to install in a special way, no application repository, no Docker, no WASM, no system daemons, no sudo, no emulation, no IDE plugins, no bloat.
 Applications download in 1-2 seconds, and store very little (just the executables) on your hard drive.
 Applications execute at 100% native speed.

 ### quickstart